nbs-system/naxsi/nxapi/README.md

   * Events management : Allow tagging of events into database to exclude them from wl gen process
   * Reporting : Display information about current DB content

-Template, introduced in nxapi is a file containing a JSON dict, used by nxapi to attempt whitelist generation.
-Templates can be generic or application specific ie.

-`
-{
-"zone" : "HEADERS",
-"var_name" : "cookie",
-"id" : "?"}
-`

-on the other hand, this is an application-specific template :

-`
-{
-"zone" : "ARGS",
-"var_name" : "redirect_to",
-"_statics" : { "id" : "1100,1101"},
-"_msg" : "WP post-auth redirect"
-}
-`

 # Configuration file : nxapi.json

 nxapi uses a JSON file for its settings, such as :